pmean/build-website/text/20/imbalance-in-fishers-exact-test.md

 ---
-title: "Blog post: Imbalanced sample sizes in the Fisher Exact test"
+title: "Imbalanced sample sizes in the Fisher Exact test"
 author: "Steve Simon"
 source: "New"
 date: "2020-01-17"